HOME—US Scouting—Boy Scouts of America

 Eagle Scout Award

-- Although the Eagle award is most associated in the public mind with Scout troops, Sea Scouts (formerly Sea Explorers, but originally also called Sea Scouts) and Venturers (formerly Explorers, and originally Explorer Scouts), plus members of the former Air Scouting and Varsity Scouting programs could also earn Eagle.
+- Although the Eagle award is most associated in the public mind with Scout troops, Sea Scouts (formerly Sea Explorers, but originally also called Sea Scouts) and Venturers (formerly Explorers, and originally Explorer Scouts), plus members of the former Air Scouting/Air Exploring and Varsity Scouting programs could also earn Eagle.
 Even though Sea Exploring/Sea Scouting and Venturing/Exploring have been coed since 1971, female members were not allowed to begin earning Eagle until 2019.

 - Today, all youth members of Scouts BSA can earn Eagle.
 In addition youth members (under age 18) in Sea Scouts and Venturing can also earn Eagle if they have earned First Class as a member of a Scouts BSA troop (which is a minor hurdle).